Kasbah An-Nouar: Community and self-governance in the 'Alawi period

 Historically, since the 'Alawi period, the community inside the kasbah was self-governed (instead of governed by officials of the central government).
 It elected its own council of 12 elders who in turn designated a chief, a secretary and a treasurer.
 These leaders were in charge of managing the neighbourhood's services and infrastructure, which could be maintained thanks to specially reserved revenues under waqf (trust) agreements.
 These included, for example, the revenues of various shops and rented housing.

 This self-governance reflects the fact that, up until at least the 20th century, the kasbah was inhabited strictly by families of Filali (Tafilalt) origin, and this system likely reflected practices of local governance that existed in the Tafilalt.
 Among them were also many sharifian families of the extended royal 'Alawi family (also of Filali origin, as mentioned), which may have further motivated the district's special status.
 (This may also be the reason for the name of its gate, Bab Chorfa; shurafa being the plural of Arabic sharif.)
 Entry to the kasbah was forbidden to non-Muslims, and even other Muslims were not welcome unless they belonged to one of the local Filali families.
-In his 1982 book on Fez, author Attilio Gaudio stated that the Kasbah is still closed to non-Muslims.
+In his 1982 book on Fez, author Attilio Gaudio stated that the Kasbah was still closed to non-Muslims.